Deadly Australian Animals

 Banded Coral Sea Snake

 One bite from this very venomous snake can deliver ten times the venom needed to kill a human.
-They and are excellent swimmers and divers.
+They are excellent swimmers and divers.

 European Wasp